damianhakert/damianhakert.github.io/source/direction/strategy/index.html.md

 GitLab provides an _integrated toolset_ for organisations with _any kind_ of projects to move faster from idea to production, while giving you _actionable feedback_, and making shipping products _simple_.

+GitLab's toolset is opinionated, but still allows you to use other tools if you like to do so.
+GitLab plays well with others.

 ### Integrated Toolset

 GitLab is an integrated set of tools for conversational development.
 This offers a superior user experience and lowers the threshold between each step in going from idea to production.